What is a DIY funeral?

 Most funerals in the UK are organised by a Funeral Director, although there is no legal requirement to do so.

 Arranging a funeral yourself can be an effective way of managing your grief, but a 'do it yourself' funeral might not be as simple as you believe.
-If you're looking at arranging a funeral without a Funeral Director, there are a number of things you might not have yet considered.
+If you're planning on arranging a funeral without a Funeral Director, there are a number of things you might not have yet considered.

 Before making any arrangements, you will need to arrange a team of family and friends to help you.
 These people will need to be both physically and emotionally able to meet the demands that will be placed on them.